betterscientificsoftware/bssw.io/Articles/Blog/2026-05-modern-memory-safe-cpp.md

 Their bounds-safety profile says not to use pointer arithmetic, not to rely on array-to-pointer decay, to prefer `std::span`, and to avoid standard-library facilities that are not bounds-checked.
 The guidelines also separate bounds safety, type safety, and lifetime safety.

-That same separation is now showing up in WG21 (i.e. the ISO Working Group 21 for C++ standards) proposals.
+That same separation is now showing up in proposals being considered by the ISO C++ standards group.
 Bjarne Stroustrup's P3274, *A framework for Profiles development*,<sup>[11]</sup> argues for portable, tool-supported profiles that can offer memory-safety guarantees rather than just style advice, while related papers such as P3081,<sup>[12]</sup> P3402,<sup>[13]</sup> and P3446<sup>[14]</sup> explore specific safety directions.
 The most concrete C++26 proposal with existing deployment experience is P3471, *Standard library hardening*,<sup>[15]</sup> which standardizes "hardened implementations" and "hardened preconditions" so that operations such as out-of-range indexing on containers, `std::string_view`, `std::span`, and `std::mdspan` become contract violations instead of silent undefined behavior.
-P3608, *Contracts and profiles: what can we reasonably ship in C++26*,<sup>[16]</sup> argues for a minimalist package: ship the Contracts MVP, ship library hardening, and use a standardized profile mechanism to enable that hardening.
+P3608, *Contracts and profiles: what can we reasonably ship in C++26*,<sup>[16]</sup> argues for a minimalist package: ship the Contracts minimum viable product (MVP), ship library hardening, and use a standardized profile mechanism to enable that hardening.
 C++26 now includes the Contracts MVP with `pre`, `post`, and `contract_assert`, while deliberately leaving out contracts on virtual functions and function pointers to keep the feature set narrow.
 The C++26 standard is also slated to include library hardening via hardened preconditions checked at runtime in hardened implementations.
 What did not make C++26 is the profiles framework itself: broader profiles work, including the framework and core safety profiles, has been deferred to later standardization work (likely C++29).